louiss0/forastro/docs/libraries/remark-html-directives/index.md

     :::
 ```

-:::warning
- They only support Block and table tags
 :::

-### Nesting Containers
+#### Nesting Containers

-When it comes to putting a container inside of another container the parent container must have one more colon than it's children.
+When it comes to putting a container inside of another container the parent container must have one more colon
+than it's children.
 This must happen the more containers are nested inside each other.

 :::info Creating a section